Modular sheaves on hyperk\"ahler varieties: Proof of Theorem and Corollary

-By Proposition~\ref{chiave}, the image of $f\colon \cM_{e}(r_0)\to T^i_e$ contains a non empty subset of $m^{-1}(\cN^i_e(d))$ which is open in the classical topology.
-Since the image of $f$ is a constructible set, it follows that it contains a Zariski open dense subset of $m^{-1}(\cN^i_e(d))$.
-By openness of slope-stability, the result follows from Proposition~\ref{chiave}. \end{proof} Next we state the second main result of the present subsection.
+\end{proof} Next we state the second main result of the present subsection.
 Let us agree that a map of quasi-projective varieties is dominant if the image is Zariski-dense in the codomain (usually the attribute dominant is reserved to maps between irreducible varieties). \begin{prp} With notation as above, the map $f\colon \cM_{e}(r_0)\to T^i_e$ is dominant. \end{prp} \begin{proof} Follows at once from Corollary~\ref{iacman}. \end{proof}